I have been a light-rail commuter for just under two weeks.

 Fortunately, I am always on alert for opportunities to secure a life-debt, so I read her loud and clear.

 Peering over the seat in front of me, I see a middle-aged man, collapsed and unresponsive, in the aisle.

+There’s no telling what I find so scintillating about mortal crisis.
 I can only image that my insatiable lust for power is indiscriminate of circumstance, and, if I can seize control only when everyone else is paralyzed by fear and indecision, then so be it.